Number-phase uncertainty relations and bipartite entanglement detection in spin ensembles: Introduction

-If we set the $g_l$ according to \EQ{eq:glopt} then the left-hand side of the \EQ{eq:stcond} is identical to the left-hand side of \EQ{eq:rightJx2Jy2B_withoutsqrtB}.
+If we set the $g_l$ according to \EQ{eq:glopt} then the left-hand side of \EQ{eq:stcond} is identical to the left-hand side of \EQ{eq:rightJx2Jy2B_withoutsqrtB}.
 Let us compare the right-hand sides.
-For states that live in the symmetric subspace and for which $J_z\SUPERA, J_z\SUPERB \approx 0,$ as we will see later, the right-hand side of \EQ{eq:stcond} is around 4 times smaller than that of \EQ{eq:rightJx2Jy2B_withoutsqrtB}.
-Thus, for such states, it is more difficult to violate the EPR steering criterion \EQ{eq:stcond} than the entanglement criterion in \EQ{eq:rightJx2Jy2B_withoutsqrtB}, which is consistent with the fact that steering is typically a harder to get resource than entanglement.
+For states living in the symmetric (i.e., bosonic) subspace such that $J_z\SUPERA, J_z\SUPERB \approx 0,$ as we will see later, the right-hand side of \EQ{eq:stcond} is around 4 times smaller than that of \EQ{eq:rightJx2Jy2B_withoutsqrtB}.
+Thus, for such states, it is more difficult to violate the EPR steering criterion \eqref{eq:stcond} than the entanglement criterion \eqref{eq:rightJx2Jy2B_withoutsqrtB}, which is consistent with the fact that steering is typically harder to get than entanglement.

 In this paper, we will prove the relations mentioned above and show that these relations detect entanglement in a condensate split into two parts.
 Our method will handle the problem of fluctuating particle numbers, which has two different manifestations.
 On the one hand, the total particle number varies from experiment to experiment.
 On the other hand, when the ensemble is split, the particle number in the two subensembles will not be exactly half of the total particle number.
-Such effects will be handled with an appropriate normalization of the measured quantities.
+Both of these effects make the detection of entanglement more difficult, since they decrease the violation of the entanglement criteria.
+An appropriate normalization of the measured quantities can reduce the problem mentioned above.
+We show this in detail for the case of the splitting noise, which we call partition noise.

 Our method can also tolerate another imperfection appearing in experiments.
-While ideally BEC's occupy a single spatial mode, in practice more than one spatial mode is populated.
-This is partly due to the fact that BEC's are prepared experimentally at some nonzero temperature.
-Hence, a quantum state realized with a BEC of two state atoms will never be in a perfectly symmetric state \cite{Hyllus2012Entanglement}.
-Such effects have not been considered in many cases when the state of the ensemble was obtained via tomography, and in some cases it was taken into account through ad-hoc methods.
-We work out criteria that can handle atomic ensembles in not perfectly symmetric states.
+While ideally BECs occupy a single spatial mode, in practice the population of other spatial modes cannot be fully suppressed.
+This is partly due to the fact that BECs are prepared experimentally at some nonzero temperature.
+Hence, a quantum state realized with a BEC of two-level atoms will never be in a perfectly symmetric state \cite{Hyllus2012Entanglement}.
+Due to the complexity of the appropriate modelling, such effects have not been considered in many cases when the state of the ensemble was obtained via tomography, and in some cases they were taken into account through ad-hoc methods.
+We work out criteria that are valid also for states that are not perfectly symmetric.